semanticdata/firefox-html-gmail-in-sidebar/README.md

 # Basic HTML Gmail in Sidebar

-A Firefox WebExtension to display the html-only version of [Gmail](https://gmail.com/) in the sidebar.

-This extension adds a new section to the Firefox sidebar which contains the html-only version of Gmail.
+A Firefox WebExtension to display the HTML only version of Gmail within the Firefox sidebar.
+This extension adds a new section to the sidebar which contains this version of Gmail.
+It also adds a shortcut, and a button toggle within the toolbar.

+## How to Use

-Press `Alt+Shift+G` to open.
-This shortcut can be changed by going to Add-ons -> Telegram in Sidebar -> Options.
+1. Toggle the sidebar by pressing Alt+Shift+G. This shortcut can be changed by going to Add-ons -> HTML Gmail in Sidebar -> Options.
+2. If you prefer buttons over shortcuts, there is a toolbar button you can press to toggle the sidebar.

+## How to Unlock Firefox Sidebar Width

+The sidebar's width is *locked by default* in Firefox.
+Unfortunately, the sidebar is very restrictive and I can only do so much to enhance the functionality of this extension.
+I put together a step-by-step guide on how to unlock it over at [my blog](https://stressed.dev/unlock-max-width-of-firefoxs-sidebar/).

 ## More information about the HTML view